bisnuray/SmartVCPlayer/README.md

 - Name: Bisnu Ray
 - Telegram: [@SmartBisnuBio](https://t.me/SmartBisnuBio)

-## Notice
+## Notice 🔔🔔

 <b>Editing a few lines of code and claiming authorship does not make you a developer.
 Fork responsibly and credit original sources.</b>

 ## Credits 🏆

-This project stands on the shoulders of giants, leveraging open-source contributions from the community.
-Special acknowledgements to:
+Huge thanks to the following individuals and their projects for making SmartVCPlayer possible:

-- **[Laky-64](https://github.com/Laky-64)** - For the development of [py-tgcalls](https://github.com/pytgcalls/pytgcalls), a powerful library that enables Telegram calls within Python applications.
-This library is fundamental for voice chat functionalities in SmartVCPlayer.
+- **[Laky-64](https://github.com/Laky-64)** for [py-tgcalls](https://github.com/pytgcalls/pytgcalls), enabling advanced voice chat capabilities.

-- **[Dan](https://github.com/delivrance)** - For creating [Pyrogram](https://github.com/pyrogram/pyrogram), a modern and asynchronous framework that simplifies Telegram Bot API interactions.
-Pyrogram's ease of use and comprehensive features have been instrumental in developing SmartVCPlayer's core features.
+- **[Dan](https://github.com/delivrance)** for [Pyrogram](https://github.com/pyrogram/pyrogram), a robust framework for Telegram bot development.

-We are deeply grateful to these contributors and the broader open-source community for making projects like SmartVCPlayer possible through their hard work and dedication.
+Their contributions are pivotal to the functionality and success of SmartVCPlayer.